-- 5.11.1 Students have the responsibility to attend all classes unless they have a legitimate reason, and where appropriate, the necessary evidence thereof, for being absent. - 5.11.2 Students might be required at any time to account for their irregular class attendance, either by personal explanation to their lecturer or by a written statement from a guardian or another authority. - 5.11.3 In borderline academic result cases, information on class attendance is taken into account by faculties. - 5.11.4 Students are expected to attend a minimum of 80% of tutorials that are indicated as compulsory tutorials. - 5.11.5 Faculties might have rules regarding the compulsory attendance of practical, laboratory and clinical classes as contained in the Faculty Rules and Regulations.
+5.11.1 Students have the responsibility to attend all teaching and learning interactions (such as classes, tutorials, practicals etc.) unless they have a legitimate reason, and where appropriate, the necessary evidence thereof, for being absent.

+- 5.11.2 Students might be required at any time to account for their irregular class attendance, by providing a legitimate and reasonable written explanation and/or relevant evidence to their lecturer - 5.11.3 In borderline academic result cases, information on class attendance is taken into account by faculties in making decisions. - 5.11.4 Students are expected to attend a minimum of 80% of tutorials that are indicated as compulsory tutorials. - 5.11.5 Students must adhere to the Faculty Rules and Regulations regarding the compulsory attendance of the academic programme